manujshinkar/Behavioral-Cloning/README.md

 Initialy I used the center camera images only to train.
 The car did not drive well.
 I then used all the three camera images.
 For left and right camera I used a steering factor correction factor of 0.25.
 Then I flipped all the images and measurements to increase my training dataset.
 Now I have close to 48000 images for training.
 This was a very helpful step.
 It worked really well.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I shuffle the data and use 20% for validation.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was 5.
+I used an adam optimizer so that manually training the learning rate wasn’t necessary.

 ### Data Processing